HostNation/hostnation/stories/many-mountains-and-valleys.md

 Painting in my tent while waiting for the painting to dry and the rain to stop.
 Which one will be first?

 It has given me the strength and courage to find a new life to live for.
 By expressing myself in this way it has given me a voice, given me hope to look forward...
-I hope this will inspire, motivate and empower others  to use their voice.</p>
+I hope this will inspire, motivate and empower others  to use their voice.

 ![](/assets/image3.png)